jonmumm/actor-kit/README.md

 - [Cloudflare Workers](https://workers.cloudflare.com/): A serverless platform for building and deploying applications at the edge.
 - [Zod](https://zod.dev/): A TypeScript-first schema declaration and validation library.
 - [PartyKit](https://www.partykit.io/): An inspiration for Actor Kit, providing real-time multiplayer infrastructure.
+- [xstate-migrate](https://github.com/jonmumm/xstate-migrate): A migration library for persisted XState machines, designed to facilitate state machine migrations when updating your XState configurations.

+## 🚧 Development Status

+Actor Kit is currently in active development and is considered alpha software.
+It is not yet stable or recommended for production use.
+Use at your own risk and expect frequent changes.